Author: Iqbal Khan

 }

-In the above example, the list of Order objects that are related to this Customer is cached separately.
+In the above example, a separate cache stores the list of Order objects associated with the Customer.
 The entire collection is cached as one item because we are assuming that nobody will directly modify individual Order objects separately.
-The application will always fetch it through this Customer and modify and re-cache the entire collection again.
+The application will always fetch it through the Customer and modify and re-cache the entire collection again.

 Another case is the pessimistic handling of one-to-many relationships, which is similar to how we handle collections in the cache.
 That topic is discussed in the next section.

 There are many situations where you fetch a collection of objects from the database.
-This could be due to a query you ran or it could be a one-to-many relationship returning a collection of related objects on the "many" side.
-Either way, what you get is a collection of objects that must be handled in the cache appropriately.
+This could be due to a query you ran, or it could be a one-to-many relationship returning a collection of related objects on the "many" side.
+In either case, you get a collection of objects that must be handled in the cache appropriately.

 Below is an example of how to handle collections optimistically.